Structure constants of Peterson Schubert calculus: Structure constants of Peterson Schubert calculus

 \begin{lemma} Let $K\subset\Delta$.
 Then for any $s\in K$, all eigenvalues of the matrix $B_K^{\widehat{s}}$ have absolute values less than 1.
 As a consequence, the matrix $E-B_K^{\widehat{s}}$ is invertible and we have

-\end{lemma} \begin{proof} It is not hard to see that we suffice to prove the lemma for connected $K$, since otherwise the matrix $B_K^{\widehat{s}}$ is block diagonal.
+\end{lemma} \begin{proof} It suffices to prove the lemma for connected $K$, since otherwise the matrix $B_K^{\widehat{s}}$ is block diagonal.
 Now suppose $K$ is a connected subset of $\Delta$, it is shown in \cite[Lemma 2]{damianou2014characteristicpolynomialcartanmatrices} that the eigenvalues of the Coxeter adjacency matrix $A_{K}$ are

 where $m_i$'s are the exponents of the simple Lie algebra $\mathfrak{g}$ associated with $K$ and $h$ is the Coxeter number of $\mathfrak{g}$.
 It follows immediately that all eigenvalues of the matrix $A_K$ have absolute values less than 2, since all $m_i$'s are natural numbers less than $h$.
 Recall that $B_K^{\widehat{s}}$ is defined as $B_K:=\frac{1}{2}A_K$ with the entries in the row indexed by $s$ being zeros.
 We can decompose this procedure into two steps: the first step is to multiply by $\frac{1}{2}$, and the second step is to set the entries in the row indexed by $s$ to zeros.
 The first step will halve all the eigenvalues, which is exactly what we want---absolute values less than 1.
 We claim that the second step can only keep or decrease the absolute values of the eigenvalues.
 Since for $i\neq j$, the off-diagonal entries $c_{ij}$ of the Cartan matrix are all non-positive, it is easy to see that $B_K^{\widehat{s}}$ is a non-negative matrix for any $K\subset\Delta$ and $s\in K$.
 The claim follows from the classical Perron--Frobenius theorem in \cite[Theorem 8.8.1(b)]{algebraicgraphtheoryperronfreobenius}, because we have assumed $K$ to be connected, and then the underlying directed graph of $K$ will be strongly connected.
 The proof of the first part of the lemma is completed, and the consequence follows from basic linear algebra. \end{proof}